efox2/NFL-Team-Construction/README.md

-# Optimizing NFL Roster Construction using Genetic Algorithm
+# NFL RosterGen: An RShiny application for optimizing NFL roster construction using Genetic Algorithms

 This repository contains the R codebase for the EAS 509 Statistical Learning project, Spring'22, at SUNY University at Buffalo